ClintH/ixfx-demos/ml/pose/README.md

 # Remote data

 See the main [README](../README.md) for info on using your phone as a remote camera source.
+By default, each source will have a random id.
+To assign an id, `source.html` can be accessed with an _id_ [URL parameter](#url-parameters):

+  `source.html?model=MoveNet&moveNetModelType=MultiPose.lightning&id=mobilephone`

+In the above example, note the `id=mobilephone` in the URL.

 # URL parameters